Dansby Swanson Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.70 team ERA ranks 24th among all MLB pitching staffs.
+- The Mets have a 4.70 team ERA that ranks 24th among all league pitching staffs.

-- The Mets give up the fourth-most home runs in baseball (68 total, 1.4 per game).
+- The Mets allow the fourth-most home runs in baseball (69 total, 1.4 per game).

-- Senga (4-2 with a 3.77 ERA and 55 strikeouts in 43 2/3 innings pitched) gets the start for the Mets, his ninth of the season.
+- The Mets will send Carrasco (0-2) to the mound to make his fifth start of the season.
+He is 0-2 with an 8.68 ERA and 11 strikeouts through 18 2/3 innings pitched.

-- The right-hander's most recent time out was on Wednesday against the Tampa Bay Rays, when he threw six innings, surrendering one earned run while allowing three hits.
+- The righty last appeared on Friday against the Cleveland Guardians, when he went five innings, allowing five earned runs while giving up five hits.

-- In eight games this season, the 30-year-old has a 3.77 ERA and 11.5 strikeouts per nine innings, while giving up a batting average of .224 to his opponents.
+- In four games this season, the 36-year-old has an ERA of 8.68, with 5.3 strikeouts per nine innings.
+Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.